Skip to main content

 Yes, if your lineage currently qualifies under the new laws and does not include a female ancestor who gave birth to the next in line before 1948, you can apply in Italy at a comune after establishing residency in that comune.

-Under the current laws, you can claim Italian citizenship by descent through your grandparents, but not great grandparents or further.
+Under the current laws, you can claim Italian citizenship by descent through your parents or grandparents, but not great grandparents or further.

 Through genealogical research we can help you uncover where your ancestors were born.